BlueJeansAndRain/node-reverse-proxy/README.md

 #### 404

-An optional boolean or [endpoint](#configuration-endpoints) value which tells Proxima what to do if an incoming request does not match a route.
+An optional boolean or [endpoint](#configuration-endpoints) value which tells Proxima what to do if an incoming non-secure request does not match a route.

+_Note: If you use a non-secure catch-all "*" route, this option will never be used._

+This has no affect on secure connections which are always closed if there is no route match.
+If you really need to catch unmatched secure requests, use a secure catch-all "*" route.

 Defaults to true.

 ##### Boolean

-True will allow Proxima to display its own error page for non-secure connections.
+True will allow Proxima to display its own error page.
 False will close the connection without responding.

 ##### Endpoint